Tuberculosis

 York Region’s Tuberculosis Control Program offers the following services:

-- Identifies and treats all cases of TB disease
+- Identification and treatment for all cases of TB disease

-- Ensure they receive and take their TB medicines
+- Ensure they receive and take their TB medications

-- Give them social support or referrals to other agencies
+- Provide social support or referrals to other agencies, as needed

-- TB information/education sessions to the community groups and to workplaces
+- TB information/education sessions to community groups and workplaces

 Contact York Region Public Health